grum-tez/archetype-docs/docs/dapps/introduction.md

 This section presents how to build a *DApp* (Decentralized Application) with Archetype and Completium CLI.

+We also recommend the [TZombies](https://superlouis.gitbook.io/tzombies/introduction/what-is-tzombies) tutorial for a complete step-by-step overview of how to build a DApp.

 ## Definition

 Compared to a standard application, a DApp uses *decentralized* (peer to peer) backends (that is not owned by any private or public entity):